Um no, we don’t teach Microsoft Office

 - Use of logical and procedural thinking to solve problems and achieve goals

-- Multimedia communications—using sound, graphics, and videos to share ideas
+- Multimedia communications—use of sound, graphics, and videos to share ideas

-- Familiarity with physical computing (interfacing software and hardware with the physical world)
+- Physical computing—interfacing software and hardware with the physical world

 is a communications consultant with expertise in digital media and development communications.
-She has taken part in projects for the Asian Development Bank, World Bank, Cebu Pacific, and Summit Media.
+She received her first computer, an Apple II+ clone, in the 1980s, and it changed her life forever.
+She has worked on projects for the Asian Development Bank, World Bank, New York University, Cebu Pacific, and Summit Media.
 She is also a trustee of the Negrense Volunteers for Change (NVC) Foundation based in Negros Occidental.
-Coincidentally, she was the English high school teacher of…
+She was a high school English teacher at Assumption College San Lorenzo in Makati City.